 Czech Museum of Silver

 We followed the royal road as we walked into town toward the Czech Museum of Silver which is housed in an old fortress.
 The museum offers two tours or a combo of both.
 Tour I features the geology of Kutná Hora’s ore district, archaeological relics, and the life of nobility in the area.
 Tour II teaches visitors about the mining process and minting of silver coins.
+Our tour did not include time for this, but if visiting Kutná Hora on your own, it might be worth a visit.

 We continued through the quaint town on the cobblestoned streets a few more blocks to Dačický Restaurant.
 The restaurant serves traditional Czech food along with unique dishes such as fish wrapped in 23 carat gold leaf.
 It is also popular beer hall which was voted best gastronomic in the Czech Republic.